Preparing your children for major transitions at school

 It can happen that, due to a move or other reasons, a child changes school between two years of kindergarten, or even during the year.
 If accompanied, the child can cope with these changes very well:

-Take the time to explain clearly and simply to the child that he/she is going to change schools, a few weeks before the departure.
+• Take the time to explain clearly and simply to your child that he or she will be changing schools a few weeks before departure.

-Also take time to mark their departure from their current school, saying goodbye to their classmates and teachers.
+• Take the time to mark your child's departure from their current school by saying goodbye to their classmates and teachers.

-In school as in life, your child will go through many transitions between the ages of 2 and 6.
-As you will have noticed, the same advice comes up each time.
+At school, as in life, your child will go through many transitions between the ages of 2 and 6.
+As you may have noticed, the same advice comes up again and again.
 Reassure your child.
-They may be sad to leave the situation and the people they know and love, and they may be afraid of the unknown, which is normal.
-Listen to your child and let him/her express his/her feelings, without seeking them out if your child does not feel them.
-It is the adult's role to talk to them, to explain what is happening so that they can approach these changes with a little stress perhaps, but above all with confidence and excitement!
+He may be sad to leave the situation and the people he knows and loves, and he may be afraid of the unknown.
+Listen to him, and let him express his feelings, without going looking for them if your child doesn't feel them.
+It's the adult's role to talk to him, to explain what's going on, so that he can approach these changes with a little stress perhaps, but above all with confidence and excitement!